sferik/twitter-ruby/README.md

   Rubinius
 * The first version was released on November 26, 2006
 * This gem has just two runtime dependencies: `faraday`, and `simple_oauth`
-* Previous versions of this gem have been [downloaded over half a million times][stats]
+* Previous versions of this gem have been [downloaded over a million times][stats]

 [stats]: https://rubygems.org/gems/twitter